 - Inconsistent bonus and compensation structures

 The introduction of new minimum wage standards has created additional complexity for healthcare employers.
 Wage misclassification remains a significant concern, with many workers incorrectly categorized as exempt employees to avoid overtime payments.
 This practice can result in substantial financial losses for healthcare professionals who are entitled to additional compensation.
+California law presumes that any person providing labor or services for remuneration is an employee rather than an independent contractor.
+Under the ABC test established in Dynamex Operations West, Inc. v.
+Superior Court (2018) 4 Cal.5th 903, 916-917, and codified in Labor Code § 2775, the hiring entity bears the burden of proving a worker is an independent contractor by establishing all three prongs of the test: (A) freedom from control and direction; (B) work outside the hiring entity’s usual course of business; and (C) independent establishment in that trade or business.

 Under California’s complex wage order requirements, healthcare facilities must navigate intricate regulations that vary based on facility size, employee role, and specific job responsibilities.
 These nuanced rules create multiple opportunities for unintentional or deliberate wage violations.